 Complimentary insurance for the traveller and the shopper

 Travellers and shoppers can use the card with confidence, secure in the knowledge that they are protected by seven built-in insurance policies:

 Cover is activated by purchasing the item or paying fares with the card, except in the case of overseas travel cover, which is triggered by using the card for at least $250 of the trip’s prepaid expenses (a very moderate requirement when compared with many other cards).

 Since this is a platinum card account, it comes with some other useful features:

 Fairly standard interest rates

 There’s nothing remarkable about the credit-card-typical interest rates attached to this card.
 The ongoing purchase interest rate is 20.24% p.a.
-Avoid it by taking full advantage of the Up to 55 days on purchases each month, and always paying the account balance in full on or before the due date for payment.
-Sidestep the 21.74% p.a. cash advance rate by never using your credit card for a cash advance.
-(Look for another way with a lower interest rate.)
+Avoid it by taking full advantage of the up to 55 interest-free days each month, and always paying the account balance in full on or before the due date for payment.
+Sidestep the 21.74% p.a. cash advance rate by never using your credit card for a cash advance if you can possibly avoid it.

 There are no introductory discounted interest rates for either purchases or balance transfers.
 In case you hadn’t noticed, it’s all about travel.

 Your card will be protected by up-to-the-minute safety features, and powered by the newest mobile finance apps.